Computer Engineer Salary: Your 2023 Guide

 If you are looking for a career working closely with or for law enforcement, a job as a forensic computer analyst might be a good match.
 Forensic analysts work to find misuse and other vulnerabilities.

-You might like to take an introductory computer science and programming course, or perhaps you prefer learning about computer hardware engineering.
-Computer engineering offers many career paths, and if you’re interested in earning a bachelor’s degree online, The University of London offers an online computer engineering degree program that can be completed in 36-72 months.
+If you're new to the field, consider enrolling in a beginner-friendly, free, online course like the Georgia Institute of Technology's Introduction to Engineering Mechanics.
+If you’re interested in earning a bachelor’s degree online, The University of London offers an online computer engineering degree program that can be completed in 36-72 months.

 1